-• Excellent vision.
+• Excellent vision

-• Correct most vision problems.
+• Correct most vision problems

-• Easy to insert and to care for.
+• Easy to insert and to care for

-• Durable with a relatively long life.
+• Durable with a relatively long life

 • Available in tints (for handling purposes) and multifocals

-• Require consistent wear to maintain adaptation.
+• Require consistent wear to maintain adaptation

-• Debris can more easily get under the lenses.
+• Debris can more easily get under the lenses

 Soft Contact Lenses

-• Very short adaptation period.
+• Very short adaptation period

-• More comfortable and more difficult to dislodge than GP lenses.
+• More comfortable and more difficult to dislodge than GP lenses

-• Great for active lifestyles.
+• Great for active lifestyles

-• Do not correct all vision problems.
+• May not correct all vision problems

-• Vision may not be as sharp as with GP lenses.
+• Vision may not be as sharp as with GP lenses

 Colored Contact Lenses

 Colored contact lenses come in three kinds: visibility tints, enhancement tints and opaque color tints.
 A visibility tint is usually a light blue or green tint added to a lens just to help you see it better during insertion and removal or if you drop it.
 Since it’s a very light tint, it does not affect eye color.
 An enhancement tint is a solid, but translucent (see-through) tint that is a little darker than a visibility tint.
-An enhancement tint does change your eye color.
-As the name implies, it’s meant to enhance the existing color of your eyes.
+An enhancement tint does not change your eye color.
+As the name implies, it is meant to enhance the existing color of your eyes.
 These types of tints are usually best for people who have light-colored eyes and want to make their eye color more intense.
 Color tints are deeper, opaque tints that can change your eye color completely.
 Usually they are made of patterns of solid colors.
 If you have dark eyes, you’ll need this type of color contact lens to change your eye color.

 Contact Lens Options for Aging Eyes

-There are three main contact lens designs for correcting the close-up blurred vision that typically begins in middle age, a condition referred to as presbyopia.
+There are three main contact lens designs for correcting the close-up blurred vision that typically begins in middle age, a condition referred to as presbyopia:

 Translating Bifocal Contact Lenses